ravishankarkota2017/angular/aio/content/guide/architecture-services.md

 You register providers in the metadata of the service (in the `@Injectable()` decorator), or in the `@NgModule()` or `@Component()` metadata

 * By default, the Angular CLI command [`ng generate service`](cli/generate) registers a provider with the root injector for your service by including provider metadata in the `@Injectable()` decorator.
 The tutorial uses this method to register the provider of  HeroService class definition.
+Please note that existing Angular CLI command no longer registers a provider with in @Injectable.
+You might need to register the provider either at Module or Component level.

    ```
    @Injectable({